An in-depth look at price and tax settings in WooCommerce: a comprehensive look at taxed and untaxed pricing strategies

 price excluding tax

 Let's take the example of a sale from the UK (20% tax) to Germany.
 The UK price for this product is 120 (including tax).
-If the UK seller sold the physical item in Germany without tax, the German price would be as follows:
+If the UK seller sold the physical item in Germany without tax, then the German price would be as shown below:

 • UK price = 120 / 1.2 = 100